Business Hub

 The economic consequences of the climate crisis

-On the one hand, there is the threat of direct damage as a direct consequence of extreme weather events, such as the destruction of infrastructure due to flooding.
+On the one hand, direct damage can be expected as a direct consequence of extreme weather events, such as the destruction of infrastructure due to flooding.
 On the other hand, there is indirect climate damage with an impact on supply chains, such as the delayed production or delivery of a car part due to water damage.
 Companies can therefore be directly affected by the consequences of the climate crisis at their location or indirectly via their supply chain in distant regions.
 Added to this are factors such as the extinction of species or refugee movements in the global South, the effects of which on the economy cannot yet be calculated ³.

 According to the analysis by the private, US-based organization "National Bureau of Economic Research", the average increase in global temperature of 0.04 degrees Celsius per year would reduce global GDP by 7.22 percent by 2100 - if no countermeasures are taken.
 If the countries adhere to the Paris Climate Agreement, the annual temperature increase would be reduced to 0.01 degrees Celsius, resulting in a GDP loss of 1.07 percent ⁴.